April 21 2020

 January 31 2020

-The 2020 Excelsior Awards nomination period is now open.
-You are invited to nominate yourself, or a fellow resident doctor.
+Only a few days left to nominate yourself, or a fellow resident doctor.
 The Excelsior Awards serve to highlight the involvement of a resident doctor in an innovative project.
 This project must contribute directly or indirectly to the resident doctors and/or the community.

 December 27 2018